DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/21-Central-Limit-Theorem.md

 ##                   0.35
 ```

-This is the same as the code we used in Chapter @\ref(HYPTESTDIST):
+This is the same as the code we used in Chapter \@ref(HYPTESTDIST):

 ```r